-In order to receive this benefit, the veteran must complete the Application for Reduced Fee Hunting and Fishing License for Disabled Veterans available from County Veteran Service Officers, from the Department of Natural Resource offices, or from the Indiana Department of Veterans Affairs.
+To receive this benefit, the veteran must complete the Application for Reduced Fee Hunting and Fishing License for Disabled Veterans available from County Veteran Service Officers, from the Department of Natural Resource offices, or from the Indiana Department of Veterans Affairs.
 Click HERE to open the Application.

 The Veterans Home

 The Indiana Veterans’ Home in West Lafayette provides nursing care, short-term rehabilitation services and domiciliary care for honorably discharged Hoosier veterans and their spouses.
-Eligible veterans have resided in Indiana for at least 12 months prior to admission, although residency waiver requests may be considered.
+Eligible veterans have resided in Indiana for at least 12 months before admission, although residency waiver requests may be considered.
 There is no wartime service requirement.

 For more information, contact the Indiana Veterans’ Home at (765) 463-1502 or